chrokh/toow-old/chapters/subtype-polymorphism.md

 # Subtype polymorphism

+% TODO: Move intro to its own chapter.
+So that we don't have to talk about other types of polymorphism in the chapter on subtype polymorphism.

 The time has come to talk about subtype polymorphism.
 If you haven't studied polymorphism before, let me just spill the beans and tell you that this is, arguably, *the most important idea in object oriented programming*.
 Luckily it is also the most mind-bendingly interesting topic in object oriented programming.